The Mind's Eye (Star Trek: The Next Generation): Plot

-At Kell's suggestion, Picard invites Vagh to come aboard the Enterprise to witness the transport logs firsthand.
-As Picard takes Vagh around the ship, Data comes to learn that the E-band radiation is coming from aboard the Enterprise and that La Forge never made it to Risa.
+At Kell's suggestion, Picard invites Vagh aboard the Enterprise to observe the investigation into the unauthorized transport.
+As Picard takes Vagh around the ship, Data discovers that the E-band radiation is coming from aboard the Enterprise and that La Forge never made it to Risa.
 He orders Security Chief Worf to immediately detain La Forge.
 The assassination attempt is blocked, and Data arrives to explain the situation, saying that the limited transmission range means the device controlling La Forge must either be in Picard's or Kell's possession.
 Kell refuses to undergo a search, but Vagh offers to take him to the colony to do so there.
 Fearing the consequences of being investigated by his own people, Kell quickly requests asylum aboard the Enterprise, which Picard says they will consider after his name is cleared of any wrongdoing by the Klingons.
 Kell is taken away by Vagh's guards.
 La Forge is cleared but struggles to understand what happened to him.